dward2/BME547/Lectures/intro_to_git.md

 clone it to our computer.

 ## Create a GitHub Repository
-First, log into Git Hub and go to your repositories page.
+First, log into GitHub and go to your repositories page.
 To get there, click on the user icon on the upper right portion of the screen and select "Your repositories" from the menu that appears.
 Click on the green "New" button to create a new repository.